-If we are not able to regain compliance with the Minimum Bid Price Requirement or do not transfer to the Nasdaq Capital Market, our common stock could be traded on an electronic bulletin board established for unlisted securities such as the Pink Sheets or the OTC Bulletin Board.
+If we are not able to regain compliance with the Minimum Bid Price Requirement our common stock could be quoted on a marketplace tier of the OTC Markets Group.
 In such event, it would become more difficult to dispose of, or obtain accurate price quotations for, our common stock, and there would likely be a reduction in our coverage by security analysts and the news media, which could cause the price of our common stock to decline further.
 Additionally, the sale or purchase of our common stock would likely be made more difficult and the trading volume and liquidity of our common stock would likely decline.
-A delisting from the Nasdaq would also result in negative publicity and would negatively impact our ability to raise capital in the future.
+A delisting from The Nasdaq would also result in negative publicity and would negatively impact our ability to raise capital in the future.